 Things to do in Zakynthos

-Banana Beach on the east coast is the perfect place for a day trip if you’re looking for more action than floating on a lilo in your villa’s pool.
+Banana Beach on the east coast of Zakynthos (also known as Zante) is the perfect place for a day trip if you’re looking for more action than floating on a lilo in your villa’s pool.
 As the largest beach on the island, this long stretch of soft golden sand has sun loungers and beach pergolas galore, while the eastern end is where you’ll find the watersports centre for activities such as parasailing, jet skiing and waterskiing.
 Navagio Beach, also known as "Smugglers Cove" is likely the most popular attraction on the island.
 Last year it was named ‘World’s Best Beach’ in a round up by FlightNetwork and rumour has it - the shipwreck in the middle of the beach was left behind after tobacco smuggler’s crashed into it during a huge storm.
 Beautiful bright blue waters and dramatic cliffs on either side of the soft sands make it picture-postcard worthy; leave your villa before breakfast to beat the crowds.

 After a leisurely breakfast on your villa’s terrace, a great way to explore the island is out on the water.
 Animals lovers should take a boat trip to Marathonisi, an island entirely uninhabited aside from the endangered loggerhead turtles - hence its nickname Turtle Island.
 Try to spot one of these slow moving creatures from your boat, or if you’re lucky, you may end up swimming alongside them as you explore the caves: make sure to pack your underwater camera.
 If caves are your cup of tea, then head to the very north of the island to the little harbour of Skinari.
 From here you can set sail for the infamous Blue Caves where crystal clear waters provide perfect conditions for swimming and snorkeling beneath the impressive limestone arches.
 Keri caves are also well worth a visit for stunning vistas within easy reach of where our luxury villas are located.
 On your way home stop off for a fresh seafood lunch in one of many pretty village tavernas or head back to your villa to eat and relax.